orbitmines/archive/projects/Project - Story & Lore.md

 .
 "Thanks." he said, while she nodded at him
 .
 "Good."
 .
-"Oh, and I almost forgot, I am [B]"
+"Oh, and I almost forgot, I am called [B], so you know how to refer to me.
+Now this whole thing has kept me quite busy, got a meeting with the other universities about this"

 [Start story in 2045, release day of The Ether]